Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-1/day-3/lecture-materials/intro-to-javascript-functions-and-scope.md

 The `return` keyword returns the result of the expression that follows it - which looks kind of crazy, but isn't as intimidating as it appears when you break it down.

 > Note: In the real world, much of the code you write will be code designed prevent and handle error conditions.
 For example, in the `areBothEven` function above, it would be important to ensure that both of the inputs are numbers.
-However, in SEI, we will minimize the amount of error handling code so that we can focus more on what it is we're trying to teach.
+However, in SEIR, we will minimize the amount of error handling code so that we can focus more on what it is we're trying to teach.
 There just isn't enough time, so we must prioritize.

 Let's invoke the function a couple of times to try it out.